ht-sdks/events-sdk-js-mono/packages/browser/src/core/http-cookies/server-examples/node-aws-lambda.md

 };
 ```

 After creating the above Lambda Function, you'll need to setup an [API Gateway](https://aws.amazon.com/api-gateway/).
 Specifically, create a new `Route` and input the value of `/ht/{proxy}`.
 Then attach an `integration` for this route, and select your Lambda.
-Your HTTPCookieService lambda will now be callable over HTTP at `${ApiGatewayURL}.com/default/ht/renew`.
+Be sure to select the "version 2" payload format.
+Your HTTPCookieService lambda will now be reachable via HTTP at `${ApiGatewayURL}.com/default/ht/renew`.

 However, the HTTPCookieService must live on the same domain and IP address as your website's HTML document.